mateuszmalinowski/SGD/README.md

 I provide the source code together with the example (softmax objective function).

-Function GD is a Gradient Descent method similar to SGD.
+gd_matlab is a Gradient Descent method similar to SGD.
 Here the idea is that instead of using SGD we use just simple GD and delegate the responsibility of computing (noisy) gradient to the objective function.